Program overview

 • Biologist: Conduct research and experiments to study living organisms and their interactions with the environment.

-• Medical Researcher: Work in laboratories to develop new medical treatments and understand diseases.
+• Medical Researcher: Work in laboratories to develop new treatments and understand diseases.

 • Veterinarian: Provide medical care to animals, including diagnosis and treatment of illnesses.

-• Pharmaceutical Sales Representative: Promote and sell medications to healthcare professionals and organizations.
+• Pharmaceutical Sales Representative: Promote and sell medications to healthcare professionals, requiring a strong understanding of biology.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.